Megan Joy: American Idol

 Before American Idol, Joy has said that she has never had any formal singing classes.

 Joy auditioned for the eighth season of American Idol in Salt Lake City, Utah, in 2008, coincidentally on her birthday.
 She sang "Can't Help Lovin' Dat Man" by Jerome Kern and Oscar Hammerstein II.
 Simon Cowell said she had a seriously good voice and he loved it and Kara DioGuardi said that Joy was an interesting girl and that she had an incredible face.
 Joy then advanced to the Hollywood audition rounds with all of the judges saying yes.
 Joy had to have a sing-off with another contestant (later identified as Lacey Brown, who eventually became a Season 9 contestant) who hoped to make the competition's Top 36, with Joy being the one picked by the judges.

 Cowell has said during his critique on Joy's "Put Your Records On" performance during the semi-final rounds that she "had a rough middle stage in the competition" referring to the Hollywood audition rounds.
 Joy was not one of the three finalists chosen out of her semi-final performance group.
 Joy returned for the "Wild Card" show, sang KT Tunstall's "Black Horse and the Cherry Tree" and was selected by the judges to be in the Top 13.

-Joy kicked off her run in the finals with mostly negative critiques from the judges on her performance of Michael Jackson's "Rockin' Robin".
+Joy kicked off her run in the finals with mostly negative critiques from the judges on her performance of the Jackson 5's "Rockin' Robin".
 DioGuardi praised Joy for being able to put her signature on everything she touches and with Randy Jackson in agreement adding "That's so Megan".
 Randy added that the song choice didn't really allow her to be Megan.
 Paula said that she felt disconnected from Joy and that "we didn't hear that sound that we love[from you]".

 During Grand Ole Opry week, Joy had caught the Influenza B virus and was so sick with the flu that she was hooked up to an IV just minutes before taking the stage.
 Despite being so ill, Joy pulled off a rendition of Patsy Cline's "Walkin' After Midnight."
 All four judges were extremely impressed with Joy's performance and Simon Cowell even said, "You should have the flu every week!".

 On Motown Night, Joy performed a cover of the Stevie Wonder classic "For Once in My Life" and mentor, Smokey Robinson, said that he believed she was one of the most original contestants American Idol has ever had on the show.